 Looking and Learning Skills

-During three or four tour stops, students engage in activities—such as looking exercises, creative writing, and sketching—that foster conversations about works of art.
-Students will practice the following skills:
+During four or five field trip stops in the galleries, students engage in activities—such as looking exercises, small-group work, creative writing, and sketching—that foster conversations about works of art.
+On this field trip, students will practice the following skills:

-• Examining paintings from the perspectives of peers, the artists, and the figures in the paintings;
+- Examining paintings from the perspectives of peers, the artists, and the people in the paintings.

-• Reasoning with evidence from the works of art themselves—developing narratives based on what's seen in the work of art; and
+- Reasoning with evidence from the works of art themselves—developing narratives based on what is seen in the work of art.

-• Connecting new ideas learned from the tour to prior knowledge and experience
+- Taking new ideas learned from the field trip and connecting them to prior knowledge and experience.